-The Duke University School of Medicine Zebrafish Core Facilities (Z-Core) is a shared resource that offers aquaculture services to a diverse group of biomedical researchers using zebrafish as a model organism.
+The Duke University School of Medicine Zebrafish Core Facilities (Z-Core) is a shared resource that offers aquaculture services to a diverse group of biomedical researchers using zebrafish, three-spined stickleback, and Danionella translucida as model organisms.
 Zebrafish have several advantages over other model organisms that include optically transparent embryos, ease of genetic manipulation, sequenced genome, rapid external development, high fecundity, extensive regenerative capabilities, and straightforward husbandry requirements.
 These advantages provide research opportunities to explore primitive and simplified molecular mechanisms to elevate our understanding of human development and diseases.

-The Z-Core is comprised of three facilities, with a fourth currently under construction.
-Each facility has dedicated procedure rooms equipped with various microscope setups, incubators, microinjectors, and a capillary puller.
-The Z-core facilities all share an isolated quarantine room for imported and sick fish.
+The Z-Core is comprised of five facilities.
+Each facility has dedicated procedure rooms equipped with various microscopes, cameras, incubators, microinjectors, swim tunnels, and capillary pullers.
+The Z-Core facilities all share an isolated quarantine room for imported and sick fish.

-This shared resource is available to all Duke researchers and currently services five research labs from multiple departments.
-Under the direction of facility manager, Jim Burris, the Z-Core maintains full accreditation by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC).
+This shared resource is available to all Duke researchers and currently services ten research labs from multiple departments.
+Under the guidance of the facility director, Jim Burris, the Z-Core maintains full accreditation by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC).

 If you are interested in learning more about this shared resource please email Jim Burris.